PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 08:31:33
+Last updated: 2024-04-11 08:32:08
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber